 The narcissistic dad

 Another story of a husband who would rule the house with a communistic approach.
 Everybody was equal, kids and mother where on a level he deemed lower than him and he was the dictator.
 He would control everything, from how food was cooked, to what the kids would wear.
 However these strict rules he implied would not apply to him.
 He therefore lived a life of wine ,women, and song.
-This sort of pride comes from massive insecurity, but either way , his family where the victims.
+This sort of pride comes from massive insecurity, pride, and superiority complex, but either way, his family where the victims.
 They where made to conform and fear the dad if they made a mistake.
 The wife became a bystander for fear of getting in the way.
 Eventually the marriage totally broke down.
 He loved himself more than anybody else and wanted control over everybody else.

 First of all understand this, that emotional abuse also referred to as psychological abuse or mental abuse can come from many different scenarios.
 A constant state of being under control, or a one off traumatic event like a rape can all trigger terrible emotional responses.
 Here is a list of possible emotional disturbances when exposed to abuse from another person:

 The list above are just some of the after effects from emotional abuse.
 As we stated earlier it can come in many forms.
 Here are some main types emotional abuse can occur from: